Porcini

 Tip 2: If your mushrooms were really dirty, soak longer, and gently rub them a few times during the process.

-Here are some delicious dishes using porcini mushrooms:
+Here are some cooking demos using wild mushrooms

 In closing, porcini are not for everyone but if you are the kind of person who loves strong flavours and texture in your food, you should definitely give them a try.
 They might just become one of your favourite ingredients.
 Even if you decide you don’t like them, they’re a lot of fun to pick and if you are out in the forest, breathing in fresh air and hiking you are bound to run into something interesting.